Lakeville: Session 3

 VOCABULARY: [Also see keywords chart and definitions] advocate, angler, aquatic plant, brackish, bulbils, cesspool, civic, citizen, commerce, community, developer, ecological significance, ecosystem, economic importance, emersed, endangered species, floating-leaved, habitat, herbivore, homeowner association, invasive, keystone species, local government, mangrove, native, non-native, noxious weed, poached, priority, pros and cons, public hearing, regulation, rhizome, scavenge, school board, spores, stolon, submersed, suburban, turion, terrestrial, tuberous, weed

-SESSION SUMMARY: Students are provided with information cards to prepare them for their role-playing as a CITIZEN (serving on an Advisory Panel) or a CRITTER Advocate.
+SESSION SUMMARY: Students are provided with information cards to prepare them for their role-playing as a CITIZEN (serving on an Advisory Panel) or an ORGANISM Advocate.
 Six students receive CITIZEN Role Cards, which contain brief statements about their personal priorities for role-playing (e.g., as an angler, farmer, nature lover, etc.).
-Their classmates are given CRITTER Role Cards, which provide background information about the plant or animal they will advocate for (i.e., native, non-native, or invasive and its ecological and economic value).
-After a quick analysis, student "critters" take turns advocating for their right to remain in the habitat and the Citizen Advisory Panel take turns deciding on their fate using a numeric voting / scoring system.
+Their classmates are given ORGANISM Role Cards, which provide background information about the plant or animal they will advocate for (i.e., native, non-native, or invasive and its ecological and economic value).
+After a quick analysis, student "organisms" take turns advocating for their right to remain in the habitat and the Citizen Advisory Panel take turns deciding on their fate using a numeric voting / scoring system.

 STUDENT LEARNING OBJECTIVES: Students will be able to...

 - Explain the importance of different plants and animals inhabiting a freshwater ecosystem.